Culture of Burundi: Media

+In the 1990s, Burundi had several private media companies that started broadcasting government events and started to publish subjects considered taboo like political violence and corruption.
+It started a liberation movement that resulted in tensions between the government and the media.
+As most private media companies were and are funded by foreign aid, the government tried to exercise control by cutting the maximum funds that these companies could receive, obligating the companies to monitor the population, and making it legally difficult to have freedom of speech.

 Literature and oral tradition

 During the 1972 genocide, many Burundians involved in higher education were killed, stalling written culture.
 This combined with the lower literacy rate have encouraged an adherence to Burundi's strong oral tradition, which relays history and life lessons through storytelling, poetry, and song.
 This is evident in kivivuga amazina, an improvisational poetry contest played by cattle herders, in which they boast their abilities or accomplishments.

 Sports

 Football is a popular pastime throughout the country, as are mancala games.
 Many Burundians celebrate Christian holidays and Burundian Independence Day, though the largest celebration occurs on New Year's Day with feasting and traditional drumming and dancing.

 Burundi's women's national volleyball team lastly qualified for the 2021 Women's African Nations Volleyball Championship.

 Cuisine

 Burundian cuisine utilises maize and bananas as staple foods and often contains red kidney beans.
 Meals are not usually accompanied by sweet foods or dessert.
 During celebrations and gatherings, Burundians drink homemade banana wine and beer, sometimes drinking through straws from a single large container.

 In some areas, brochettes and frites are a popular remnant of the Belgian colonial period.
-The presence of Lake Tanganyika Lake Tanganyika adds fish such as ngangara and mukeke to Burundian cuisine.
+The presence of Lake Tanganyika adds fish such as ngangara and mukeke to Burundian cuisine.
 A national brewery produces Primus and Amstel beers.